Joibel/argo-cd/docs/operator-manual/config-management-plugins.md

 #### Register the plugin as a service

 Argo CD needs to have access to the cluster to discover services.
-To do this it uses the service account token to gain access to the cluster.
-It also needs a Role or ClusterRole bound to that service account to access the namespace(s) that it the services are in.
+To do this it uses a standard kubernetes service account token to authenticate with the cluster.
+It also needs a Role or ClusterRole bound to that service account to access with the permissions get, list and watch the namespace(s) that the services are in.
 By default (no configuration) the services are looked for in the same namespace as the argocd-repo-server.
 You can set
-ARGOCD_SERVICE_PLUGINS_NAMESPACE to the name of a namespace to change it to look in a different namespace.
-To look in all namespaces set ARGOCD_SERVICE_PLUGINS_NAMESPACE to '*'.
+`ARGOCD_SERVICE_PLUGINS_NAMESPACE` to the name of a namespace to change it to look in a different namespace.
+To look in all namespaces set `ARGOCD_SERVICE_PLUGINS_NAMESPACE` to `*`.
+You cannot configure multiple specific namespaces, just one namespace or all namespaces.

 !!!
 Ensure that:
     1. The argocd-repo-server deployment has `automountServiceAccountToken: true`